Social Media Evidence in Bankruptcy Proceedings

 feature img social media evidence in bankruptcy proceedings

-Recently, a bankruptcy judge ordered rapper 50 Cent, whose real name is Curtis James Jackson III, back to court over several of his Instagram pictures.
+Recently, a bankruptcy judge ordered rapper 50 Cent (real name Curtis James Jackson III) back to court over several Instagram posts.

 smi-bankruptcy-50-cent-instagram